Are "Blogger Outreach" Services Safe or Should I Avoid Them?

 Yes, those sites are private blog networks too.
 No, they aren't manually reaching out to those websites.
 They have direct admin access to every website in their inventory, they have a writer crank out an article as quickly as possible, then they add your link and publish it.

-PBN Site Example 2
+Pbn Site Example 2

 Shawna Newman wrote a great review after purchasing 35 links from one of the leading blogger outreach companies and even published the URLs for each website.
 Other customers shared their links in the comments section.
 They aren't pretty.